You don't have to freeze all Winter long in order to save money on your heating bills!

 - Keep your furnace tuned up – An oil-fired furnace should be tuned up yearly to be sure it is running properly.
 Natural gas and Propane units can be tuned up yearly as well but they can go two years if money is tight.

 - Install free furnace filters – you don't need to call a serviceman for this.
 Locate your unit's filter, take it to Lowe's or Home Depot and buy a replacement.

 - Add an additional blanket or comforter to beds at night

 - Seal cracks in windows and doors

-- Turn off electrical appliances that are not in use (e.g. computer, stereo) and turning off their power supply – These power strips make it easy to switch off the entertainment/gaming system set up so it isn't using electricity while you're sleeping or at work.
+- Turn off electrical appliances that are not in use (e.g. computer, stereo) and turn off their power supply – These power strips make it easy to switch off the entertainment/gaming system set up so it isn't using electricity while you're sleeping or at work.

 - Install a wood-burning stove or pellet stove

 - Install a fireplace – a fireplace allows you to use what's called zone heating.
-The fireplace heats the room your in while the other rooms remind cooler.
+The fireplace heats the room you're in while the other rooms remind cooler.
 This can save you up to 40% on home heating costs.